psychgen/MoBaPsychGen-QC-pipeline/qc-modules/Module 3. Merge genotype batches with significant SNP overlap.md

 # ﻿Module 3.
 Merge by genotyping array

 The steps in &quot;module 3&quot; are intended to be executed on each genotyping batch separately for each ancestry population.
-The batches with  before the batches are merged.
+The genotyping batches with are then merged by genotyping array.

 ## Quality Control (QC) steps
 Load PLINK module